jsdev93/currency-converter/README.md

 ### Permissions

+- `storage`: To cache exchange rates and user settings (currencies, fees, toggles)
-- `activeTab`: To inject content scripts
+- `activeTab`: To inject content scripts only on tabs where you open the extension popup
-- `storage`: To cache exchange rates and settings
+- `scripting`: To programmatically inject the content script and CSS when needed
-- `background`: For the service worker
-- `https://api.exchangerate-api.com/*`: To fetch exchange rates
+- `https://api.exchangerate-api.com/*`: To fetch live exchange rates from the API

+**Security Note**: The extension only activates on websites where you explicitly open the popup, not on all websites automatically.
+This follows the principle of least privilege and provides better security and privacy.

 ## Development